benedikt-schesch/AST-Merging-Evaluation/README.md

 * results-small/ -> Contains all the results for the small analysis.

-* jars/ -> Location for the Intellimerge and Spork jars.
+* jars/ -> Location for the IntelliMerge and Spork jars.